Notes on the weak positivity theorems: Introduction

 We summarize the contents of this paper.
 Section \ref{f-sec2} collects some basic results and definitions.
 In Section \ref{f-sec3}, we prove the fundamental injectivity theorem:~Theorem \ref{f-thm1.2}.
 The proof of Theorem \ref{f-thm1.2} uses the theory of mixed Hodge structures.
 Section \ref{f-sec4} is devoted to the theory of mixed Hodge structures for cohomology with compact support.
 In Section \ref{f-sec5}, we prove Theorem \ref{f-thm1.3} and Theorem \ref{f-thm1.4}.
 These are direct consequences of Theorem \ref{f-thm1.2}.
 In Section \ref{f-sec6}, we explain the semipositivity theorem:~Theorem \ref{f-thm1.5}.
 In Section \ref{f-sec7}, we discuss weakly positive sheaves.
 Section \ref{f-sec8} is the main part of this paper.
 It is devoted to the proof of the twisted weak positivity theorem:~Theorem \ref{f-thm1.1}.
 We prove Theorem \ref{f-thm1.7} (resp.~Theorem \ref{f-thm1.9}) in Section \ref{f-sec9} (resp.~Section \ref{f-sec10}) as an application of Theorem \ref{f-thm1.1}.

 In this paper, we discuss neither Nakayama's sophisticated treatment of weak positivity in \cite[Chapter V.~\S 3]{nakayama} nor Schnell's results on weak positivity coming from Saito's theory of mixed Hodge modules (see \cite{schnell}).
-We naively discuss some generalizations of Viehweg's weak positivity following \cite{viehweg1}, \cite{campana}, and so on.
-The main motivation of this paper is to understand and clarify Viehweg's mysterious covering arguments used for the proof of his famous weak positivity theorem (see also \cite{fujino-revisited}).
+We naively discuss some generalizations of Viehweg's weak positivity following \cite{viehweg1}, \cite{campana}, etc. The main motivation of this paper is to understand and clarify Viehweg's clever covering arguments used for the proof of his famous weak positivity theorem (see also \cite{fujino-revisited}).

 \begin{ack} The author was partially supported by Grant-in-Aid for Young Scientists (A) 24684002 from JSPS.
 He would like to thank Professors Akira Fujiki and Kazuhisa Maehara for answering his questions.
 He also would like to thank Professor Noboru Nakayama for useful comments and discussions.
 He thanks the referees for useful comments.
 Finally, he thanks Yoshinori Gongyo for pointing out a typo. \end{ack}